modelica/ModelicaSpecification/Tutorial.md

   end for;
 end PolynomialEvaluator2;
 ```
-A function declaration is similar to a class declaration but starts with the function keyword.
+A function declaration is similar to a class declaration but starts with the `function` keyword.
 The
-input arguments are marked with the keyword input (since the causality is input).
+input arguments are marked with the keyword `input` (since the causality is input).
 The result
-argument of the function is marked with the keyword output.
+argument of the function is marked with the keyword `output`.

 No internal states are allowed, i.e., the der- and pre- operators are not allowed.
-Any class can be
-used as an input and output argument.
-All public, non-constant variables of a class in the output
+Only components of the value like classes like record can be used in function; see https://specification.modelica.org/master/functions.html#function-as-a-specialized-class for details.
-argument are the outputs of a function.
+All public, non-constant variables of a class in the output argument are the outputs of a function.

 Instead of creating a polyeval object as was needed for the block PolynomialEvaluator:
 ```Modelica